 So, I feel like the best part of I, Tonya is how it manages to balance tone.
 It goes from heartbreaking to hilarious in a matter of seconds.
 Even if the tone is in the writing, it’s still all up to the editor at the end of the day.

 Yeah, it’s even a tough thing to describe.
 Because it’s intuitive.
 But that’s where I had a huge advantage in that I’ve worked with Craig Gillespie many times before.
 And I understand him so much, and we have a similar sense of storytelling and a sense of humor.
 So I knew exactly what he was going to bring to it and what I could bring to it as well.

 And just like with Lars and The Real Girl, we often describe that one as five degrees in either direction would’ve been a disaster.
 And it’s the same thing here.
 It’s a delicate process.

 Well, the scene in which Levona throws a knife at Tonya and then it cuts to Levona saying in her interview that ‘all families have problems’ is the perfect example of achieving that balance.

-I have to say that’s one of my favourite moments in the film, editorially.
-You have this scene with one person that’s upset, and it builds and it builds in a very natural way in a arguments do, and it escalates to the point where Levona starts picking stuff up from the table and then throwing them, and one of them is a knife – which I think surprises them off.
+I have to say that’s one of my favorite moments in the film, editorially.
+You have this scene with one person that’s upset, and it builds and it builds in a very natural way in arguments do, and it escalates to the point where Levona starts picking stuff up from the table and then throwing them, and one of them is a knife – which I think surprises them off.
 So it’s a matter of holding the tension until it almost breaks.
 And then having this wonderful release with this absurd comic moment.

 How do you manage that balance of not minimizing Tonya Harding’s experience and her trauma through comedy, but also not exploiting her pain for the sake of good drama?